Author: Tone Skårdal Tobiasson

 Last, but not least, in relation to durability, the Reduce project will present The devaluation of stockings.
 Tone Rasch, Ingrid Haugsrud, Kirsi Laitala and Atle Wehn Hegnes (Tone is associated with the Norwegian Museum of Science and Technology) explore nylon stockings for women as an example of a product that first was recognized as high fashion, but later has been devalued and is now seen almost as a single-use product.
 Thin stockings represent a good example of how we value and take care of delicate items has a significant contribution to their lifetimes.
 Looking into the historical context is beneficial for learning about the points in time when changes occurred and how they contribute to consumer practices.

 So, all in all, attendees should be well-satisfied and full of new knowledge, considering this rich menu, which is of course only a small part of the three-day proceedings in Finland.
-The research papers will be published after the conference.
+All of the presented PLATE papers are now published on the Aalto University website.